Chief Executive, Edmonds

-Jennifer Graves is currently the chief executive at Swedish/Ballard, where she is actively engaged in leading all aspects of medical center operations and has spent more than four years successfully revitalizing the campus through deliberate program and space enhancements.
-She also serves as one of the system's nurse executives, and by employing servant leadership principles, she promotes a safe and healthy workplace, clinical and workforce autonomy for nurses, open communication and positive relationships among the healthcare team, and exceptional patient care.
-Prior to her tenure at Swedish, Graves served on the leadership team at Virginia Mason Medical Center for nearly a decade, and after demonstrating a natural affinity for process improvement activities, she received one of the first fellowships of its kind and completed a 15-month intensive training program in the Toyota Production System as it applies to health care.
+Jennifer Graves serves as chief executive at Swedish Edmonds, where she is actively engaged in leading all aspects of medical center operations.
+Prior to her role at Edmonds, she served as chief executive of Swedish Ballard, where she successfully revitalized the campus through deliberate quality, safety, operational and facilities enhancements.
+She also served as one of the system's nurse executives, and by employing a philosophy of servant leadership, she created a safe and healthy workplace, clinical and workforce autonomy for nurses, open communication and positive relationships among the health care team and an exceptional patient care environment.
+Prior to her tenure at Swedish, Graves served on the leadership team at Virginia Mason Medical Center for nearly a decade, and after demonstrating a natural affinity for process improvement activities, she received one of the first fellowships of its kind, completing a 15-month intensive training program in the Toyota Production System as it applies to health care.

 If you are a member of the news media and would like to speak with a senior leader at Swedish, contact Swedish's Marketing and Communications Department at 206-998-5028 or via email@example.com.